 This is a continuation of BIO-23500 with emphasis on the sensory system, endocrine system, cardiovascular system, respiratory system, digestive system, urinary system, and reproductive system with an introduction to genetics.
 The course will conclude with a study of pregnancy and human growth and development.
-Prerequisite: BIO-23500 and High School Chemistry with a minimum grade of "B"; or permission of instructor.
-(Science Credit, except Associate in Science)
+Prerequisite: BIO-23500 with a minimum grade of C and CHE-10400 (or CHE-10000 until W 2013) with a minimum grade of C. (Science Credit)